StephenKennyGains/TopTierTrivia/README.md

 ## Features

-The quiz is dedigned with simplicity in mind.
+The quiz is designed with simplicity in mind.
 The layout is kept very minimal and with an aim at keeping the quiz very accessible for both desktop and mobile users.
 The structure follows a simple multiple choice structure with a question given and four possible answers, only one of which is correct.

 ## Wireframe